dumcatt/mai-cam-doc/docs/serial.md

-Here is a comprehensive documentation page for the *maimai* Camera Serial Protocol, structured in the style of arcade reverse-engineering wikis (like the *maimai* touch documentation).

----

 # maimai Camera Serial Protocol

 The *maimai* cabinet utilizes a standard RS232 serial connection to communicate between the host PC and the external camera assembly.
 The game acts as the master, pushing network configuration (IP/Subnet), timestamp syncs, and state triggers (Preview/Record/Stop) to the camera.